-BE Guide: How to choose a fall sportcoat
+How to choose a fall sportcoat (the complete guide)

-First things first, do you want a casual sportcoat or one that’s a little more refined and more appropriate for a dressy office?
+Do you want a casual sportcoat or one that’s a little more refined and more appropriate for a dressy office?

-On one end of the spectrum is a casual and thick textured fabric and on the other, a very fine and clean looking cloth.
+On one end of the spectrum is a casual and thick textured fabric.
+On the other, a very fine and clean looking cloth.
 Somewhere in the middle is the sweet spot of versatility.

 Let’s take a look at a couple of examples.

 In the image below, we have some very textural fabrics.
-Without even holding a swatch of the fabric, you have an idea for what it’s going to feel like, don’t you?
-These are somewhat casual.
+Without even physically holding a swatch of the fabric, I bet you have an idea for what it’s going to feel like, don’t you?
+Cozy as a blanket, these are somewhat casual picks.
 They will also complement other textural fabrics nicely.
-For instance, a sportcoat made out of one of these fabrics will hold up nicely against a flannel dress shirt.
+For instance, a sportcoat made out of one of these fabrics will pair nicely with a thin merino wool sweater and dark denim jeans.

-And on the other hand, we have a more refined cloth, like in the photo below.
-It isn’t as textural like the options above.
+On the other hand, we have a more refined cloth, like in the photo below.
+It isn’t as textural like the option above.
 Instead, it’s very dressed up with smooth, clean lines.
 And the blue plaid pattern is subtle yet much defined because of the fidelity of the fabric.

-What’s the difference in how you might wear these two jackets?
-With this brown jacket, you need to be careful that if you want to pair it with denim, that you wear your best jeans, free of holes or fades, and no fuzz.
+So what’s the difference in how you might wear these three jackets?
+With the brown jacket, you need to be careful that if you want to pair it with denim, that you wear your best jeans, free of holes or fades, and no fuzz.
 And if you opt for a nice pair of slacks, you’d be dressy enough for just about anything.

 With the more casual sportcoat, you have a little more margin on the pants.
 You can wear something a little more rustic and rough around the edges, if you choose.
 Of course, this isn’t to say that you couldn’t dress it up with a crisp white shirt and pocket square.

-You may recall that with summer sportcoats, I advocated for an unstructured coat (i.e. without a lining and minimal canvas) to help keep you cool.
+You may recall that with summer sportcoats, we like to suggest an unstructured coat to help keep you cool.

-So then, how to choose a fall sportcoat from the perspective of construction?
+So then, how to buy a fall sportcoat in the right construction?
 I think you have more wiggle room for this type of seasonal jacket.
-If you want to keep the jacket lighter and more breathable, then by all means, go unstructured, and when it gets a little too chilly, you can layer up with a sweater.
+If you want to keep the jacket lighter and more breathable, then by all means, go with a half-lining build, and when it gets a little too chilly, you can layer up with a sweater.

-On the other hand, if you want the best looking drape possible in your coat, then you’ll want to build your fall sportcoat with a full canvas construction.
+On the other hand, if you want the best looking drape possible in your coat, then you’ll want to build your fall sportcoat with a full canvas construction and full lining coverage.